SushiLab/IMB_Amplicon_Pipeline/README.md

 ### Estimate parameters

-A few parameters need to be set in order to start the analysis
+A few parameters need to be set in order to start the analysis:

 #### Primer pairs